 - In the meantime, prepare the rice filling.
 Warm up some extra virgin olive oil in a large saucepan.
 Add garlic and when it changes color, add shrimps.
 Season with paprika, salt & pepper.

-- After about 5 minutes, add capsicum, asparagus and peas.
+- After about 5 minutes, add the peppers, asparagus and peas.
 Toss together for 5 minutes.

 - Add both kinds of cooked rice and mix well.